imroyroyyy/2023/venom_main.md

 ![among us map](among_us_map.jpg)

-- [x] Introduce crew, at least loona unnie line, maybe more of them, captain Haseul (green), each wearing their respective color.
+- [x] Introduce crew, at least Loona unnie line, maybe more of them, captain Haseul (green), each wearing their respective color.
 - [x] establish Jungeun’s attraction to Sooyoung, who arrives late to the meeting.
 - [x] Haseul tells them there is an imposter, and to keep watch.
 - [ ] Heejin is found dead in electrical during the shift change.
 Everyone is called for an emergency meeting.